 8. Mediterranean Food Has Healthy Fats

 In spite of the huge differences between northern and southern Italy, most people in the country eat some version of the Mediterranean diet, which is said to be one of the healthiest in the world.
-Its abundance of healthy fats and total lack of processed foods is
+Its abundance of healthy fats and total lack of processed foods is credited with one of the lowest incidences of cardiovascular diseases.

 9. Italians Eat At The Table